ibm-build-lab/Watson-Assistant/external-api-web-functions/readme.md

-# Watson Assistant: learn to access data from third-party applications and APIs
+# Watson Assistant: learn to access data using external applications/APIs

 In this article, you are provided with the information needed to set up a Watson Assistant instance to augment a conversation with live data from API calls.
 APIs can be set up to fetch near real-time data from databases and/or to fetch public information on the internet.
 The uses can be extended to run search engine queries, fetch machine learning model output based on input, Wikipedia search, etc.